dev-divi/DiviCorner.art/TextsAQueue/C-2022-10-05-The-Lamp-of-the-Body.md

 ---
-category: "The Lamp of the Body"
+category: "Core Christ"
-title: ""
+title: "The Lamp of the Body"
 sort: "C"

 date: "2022-10-05"